roundcube/roundcubemail-helpdocs/en_US/overview.rst

 (2) Status Display
 ------------------
-This area of the sceeen is dedicated to display status notifications (e.g. confirmations, warnings, errors) about the success or failure of the operations you just executed in the application.
-While the app is working or loading data, a notifiaction is displayed here as well.
+This area of the screen is dedicated to display status notifications (e.g. confirmations, warnings, errors) about the success or failure of the operations you just executed in the application.
+While the app is working or loading data, a notification is displayed here as well.

 .. index:: Toolbar